 Lyon is full to bursting with great places to eat but some of the best areas to seek out restaurants include La Rue Merciere and La Rue des Marronniers, which are streets dedicated exclusively to food and have a wonderful, festive atmosphere.
 The Lyon Old Town is also full of lovely places to dine out.

 This restaurant seems tiny from the street, but there is plenty of room inside.
 Chez Mounier has the traditional atmosphere of a Lyonnais bouchon, with regional dishes like quenelle de brochet (dumpling in crayfish sauce) and herring salad.
 Locals and tourists alike love Chez Mounier for its unpretentious atmosphere and cheap food.
-Open Monday to Saturday, 9am-6pm.
+Open Tuesday to Saturday.

 Address: 3 rue des Marronniers